CAS ETH AMI: Applied Machine Learning & Information Processing

 Study language is 100% English.

-Dr Oylum Akkus
+Dr Oylum Akkus Ispir (external page ETH Zurich)

-This module covers the essential concepts and tools of data science.
-The main purpose is to provide participants the basic knowledge and intuition to use data and understand how it is used.
+The mathematical topics for data science and machine learning will be covered as well.
 The participants explore the data landscape, understand key data science techniques, and learn how to apply them.
 The key topics of this module are the types of data, sources, and collection methods, data lifecycle, data-driven decision making, exploratory data analysis, experimental testing, regression models, and machine learning.
-Each topic will be enriched with collaborative discussions and hands-on exercise, enabling participants to develop a practical understanding of broad data science topics.

-Professor Ender Konukoglu (Computer Vision Lab, ETH Zurich)
+Guney Tombak (Computer Vision Lab, ETH Zurich)

 This module covers the essential concepts and tools of machine learning.
+It provides a rigorous, practice-oriented introduction to modern machine learning, combining core concepts with hands-on exercises.

 Professor Benjamin Grewe (external page Grewe Lab, ETH Zurich)